Skip to content

 What is E472A used for?

 Acetic Acid Esters of Mono- and Diglycerides (E472A) is an emulsifier — helps ingredients that normally separate, like oil and water, stay mixed.
 It is added during food production for a technological purpose rather than for nutrition.
+See all Emulsifiers (E-numbers).

 Is E472A safe or restricted?